 Comparing the MLE and Whittle parameter estimates for the binomial MSMD specifications, we find that the latter are typically smaller than the former, but generally exhibit a similar pattern.
-Specifically, both the MLE and Whittle estimates of b tend to decrease with increasing k, while the estimates of γ_k tend to increase.
-Intuitively, holding all parameters fixed, increasing the number of multipliers increases the persistence of the MSMD process (see Figure 2(d)), and hence to fit a given persistence in the data the parameters b and γ_k must fall and/or rise, respectively, to compensate (see Figure 2 (b)).
-Additionally, we observe that the estimates of m_0 fall with increasing k, in order to compensate for the increase in unconditional variance of the MSMD process associated with rising k (see equation (2.7)).
-A similar pattern is found for the parameter λ in the specification with log-normal multipliers.
-Note that it is not surprising to find that the Whittle estimates of b, γ_k and κ (when applicable) are the same across the binomial and log-normal specifications; the two model spectral densities only differ in the parametrization of $Var(\log M)$, see equation (3.3).
+Specifically, both the MLE and Whittle estimates of b tend to decrease with increasing k, while the estimates of $\gamma_k$ tend to increase.
+Intuitively, holding all parameters fixed, increasing the number of multipliers increases the persistence of the MSMD process (see Fig. 2(d)), and hence to fit a given persistence in the data the parameters b and $\gamma_k$ must fall and/or rise, respectively, to compensate (see (b)).
+Additionally, we observe that the estimates of $m_0$ fall with increasing k, in order to compensate for the increase in unconditional variance of the MSMD process associated with rising k (see Eq.
+(2.6)).
+A similar pattern is found for the parameter $\lambda$ in the specification with log-normal multipliers.
+Note that it is not surprising to find that the Whittle estimates of b, $\gamma_k$ , and $\kappa$ (when applicable) are the same across the binomial and lognormal specifications; the two model spectral densities only differ in the parametrization of Var(log M), see Eq.
+(3.2).
 This does not, however, imply that the linear forecasts of durations obtained from these models will be the same.
-The linear forecasts of durations depend on $E(M^2)$ and Var(M) (see equations (2.7), (2.8) and (3.10)), and the fact that Var(log M) is the same across the binomial and log-normal specifications does not imply that $E(M^2)$ and Var(M) are as well.
-This will generally be the case whenever the parameter estimates are obtained by implementing the Whittle estimator on non-linearly transformed durations (logs in the present application), rather than the durations themselves.
+The linear forecasts of durations depend on $E(M^2)$ and Var(M) (see Eqs.
+(2.6) and (2.7)), and the fact that $Var(\log M)$ is the same across the binomial and log-normal specifications does not imply that $E(M^2)$ and Var(M) are as well.
+This will generally be the case whenever the parameter estimates are obtained by implementing the Whittle estimator on nonlinearly transformed durations (logs in the present application), rather than the durations themselves.

 Having estimated the MSMD model, we now turn to the competing duration models.
 Table 7 shows the results from estimating the exponential and Weibull ACD and LMSD models for the three FX futures price durations.
 All estimated parameters have reasonable standard errors.
 The ACD model with Weibull innovations achieves higher log-likelihood than the ACD model with exponentially distributed innovations, but none of these models generate higher log-likelihoods than the corresponding binomial MSMD models estimated by maximum likelihood.
-The ACD parameter estimates are qualitatively similar (relatively high β and small α) and imply very high persistence as $(\alpha + \beta)$ is close to one.
-High persistence is also implied by the LMSD parameter estimates, where the long memory parameter estimates (d) lie between 0.37 and 0.50.
-It is difficult to assess the relative in-sample fit of the Weibull and exponential LMSD specifications, since the Whittle quasi-likelihoods are not directly comparable.
+The ACD parameter estimates are qualitatively